An Empirical Bayes Approach for Estimating Skill Models for Professional Darts Players: The Bivariate-Normal Skill Model (Stage 2)

 In their models TPT implicitly assumed the mean outcome $\bmu$, say, and target $\bvartheta$ were one and the same.
-While this may be a reasonable assumption for professional players, we suspect it is unlikely to hold for amateurs.
-Even for professionals, it is quite possible there may be some {\em bias}, i.e. discrepancy between the target $\bvartheta$ and the mean $\bmu$, especially for less frequently targeted parts of the dartboard.
-A further complication is that in our data-set we do not know $\bvartheta$ even though we always know the target region.
+While this seems like a very reasonable assumption for professional players, we suspect it is unlikely to hold for amateurs.
+Even for professionals, it's possible there may be some {\em bias}, i.e. discrepancy between the target $\bvartheta$ and the mean $\bmu$, especially for less frequently targeted parts of the dartboard.
+We defer a discussion of this bias issue to Appendix \ref{sec:Bias} and will therefore assume that $\bvartheta = \bmu$ throughout the paper unless otherwise stated.
+This leads to a model of the form

+A further complication is that in our data-set we do not know $\bmu$ even though we always know the target region.
 So for example, we will know if a dart was aimed at T20 but we will not know precisely where in the T20 bed the dart was aimed.
-We shall often (but not always) make the following assumption.

-\begin{assum} Given a target region TR, the specific target $\bvartheta$ that a player aims for is the center of the target region with the center being defined as the midpoint of the polar-coordinates defining the region. \end{assum} While this assumption may not always be true, absent any other information it seems like the most natural assumption to make.
-Indeed it is not difficult to imagine a player deviating from this assumption on occasion.
+We could simply assume that $\bmu$ is the center of the target region with the center being defined as the midpoint of the polar-coordinates defining the region.
+This seems like the most natural assumption to make but it is not difficult to imagine a player deviating from this on occasion.
 For example, suppose a player has two darts remaining in his turn and needs a D5 to check out, i.e. win the game.
 Rather than aiming at the center of D5, he may prefer to aim a little closer to the outer circular boundary of the D5 region on the basis that if he is going to miss D5 he would prefer to miss the scoring region entirely rather than hit S5 which would leave him unable to check out on his final dart of the turn.
 This argument does not apply to even doubles such as D20, D18, D16, etc. because if the corresponding single is hit then the player can still exit on the next dart in his turn.

-Even if we invoke Assumption \ref{ass:Center}, however, there remains the possibility of bias.
-It therefore makes sense to decompose the mean outcome $\bmu$ according to $\bmu = \bvartheta +\btheta$ where $\btheta$ denotes a bias term.
-Given sufficient data, we can infer $\bmu$ but if we do not know the target $\bvartheta$ then we cannot infer the bias $\btheta = \bmu-\bvartheta$.
-TPT assumed\footnote{Throughout the paper we take the center of the intended target region, e.g. T20, D16, DB, etc., to be the origin.
-Hence a zero bias corresponds to $\btheta = {\bf 0}$.} $\btheta = {\bf 0}$ and since they knew $\bvartheta$, they therefore also knew $\bmu=\bvartheta$.
-Regardless then of whether we invoke Assumption \ref{ass:Center}, $\bmu$ will be unknown and therefore must be estimated in our skill models.
-From a model estimation point of view, our decomposition of $\bmu$ into $\bvartheta +\btheta$ has no bearing: we simply fit